Oluwakemi-moyin/HR_DATA/README.md

 ### Conclusion
 ---
-The R&D department and Sales Department are the most affected departments which is mostly due to low average yearly income.
+The R&D department(junior staffs like Research scientist, etc) and Sales Department(sales representatives) are the most affected departments which is mostly due to low average yearly income.
 The company should do a review of their salaries, once their salaries are increased, there will be a reduction in the rate of attrition.

                                                                                         |B|
 ## Current Employees